rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 ## Highlights

-- All black keys (two center columns, the center space bar, and the 6 outer keys in the bottom row) are disabled.
+- The two center columns, the center space bar, and the 6 outer keys in the bottom row are disabled.
+- The base layer can be either qwerty or colemak dhm.
 - Home row mods make modifiers easier to reach.
   - Dedicated modifier keys are available on most layers, always in the home row.
 - The two keys on each thumb cluster control layer transitions, space, tab, backspace, enter and esc.